KarMiles/polish-girl-painting/README.md

 ---

 ### **Feature 6.
-Polls**
+Products**

-Poll on this website is created with an intent to provide an easy and convenient way for company management to engage with actual and prospective clients and collect information on their views in current matters related to company's business.
-That information may then be utilized in the decision-making process in the areas like strategy or marketing.
+Products page on this website is created with an intent to provide an easy and convenient way to present visitors with the artist's creations.
+Products can have their status checked as 'live' and only those are visible to non-staff users.
+Items on display include the ones available and not available for sale.
+Only products with status 'available' can be added to bag and purchased.
+Staff users can edit and delete products by clicking option 'Edit' or 'Delete' under the product description.
+These options are only visible to staff users.
+Adding new products can be done by choosing option 'Product Management' under 'My Account'.

 <details>
 <summary>Poll, guest view</summary>